How Do Truck Drivers Log Their Time?

 For safety reasons, limits on the hours that commercial truck drivers can work have been in place for decades.
 These hours-of-service regulations, which are quite specific and complicated, stipulate how many consecutive hours drivers can work and how much time they are required to be off-duty between work shifts.
 The regulations are enforced by the Federal Motor Carrier Safety Administration (FMCSA) with the intent of increasing safety by keeping truckers from becoming too fatigued and potentially causing accidents.
 So how are these regulations enforced?
 Currently, truck drivers log their time in logbooks, or via electronic tracking systems installed in vehicles.

 Trucking regulations are in place to help keep truck drivers and other roadway users safe.
 When these regulations are violated, crashes are more likely to occur.
 If you incurred injuries in a truck crash, an experienced Fort Lauderdale truck accident lawyer can answer your questions.
-To schedule a free consultation of your case with a personal injury attorney, call (954) 568-3636 today, or reach out online.
+To schedule a free consultation of your case with a personal injury attorney, reach out online.

 When truck drivers log their time in a paper logbook, they are essentially on the honor system.
 They must accurately record their time both on and off-duty.
 The problem with written logs is that there is more room for error.
 Busy drivers may put off entering information in these books, as they are required to do each time they go on or off-duty.
 Consequently, they may forget the exact hours they worked and didn’t work, so logs may be inaccurate.

 Less ethical drivers may intentionally falsify logbooks.
 Truck drivers are often paid by the mile, so they may be motivated to drive longer than they actually did.
 Or drivers may bow to the enormous pressure put on them by some trucking companies to get more done in less time.